 Students should provide the members of their Qualifying Committee with a copy of their Qualifying Exam essay at least three weeks in advance of the date scheduled for the oral exam.

 Prior to 2014 only: Dissertation Chapter Exam.
 The Exam consists of a long essay (about twenty-five pages long) on the dissertation topic, with an optional oral.
 Notes: (a) A request by a student for an oral exam will be honored. (b) Normally the Dissertation Chapter Exam should be taken by the end of the fourth year of graduate study. (c) In any case, it should be taken within one year of passing the Qualifying Exam.

 The dissertation is the most important and substantial piece of work during the candidate's student career.
 It is to be seen as a piece of apprenticeship, one that demonstrates:

 - the student's familiarity with the literature in his or her area of concentration,

 - an understanding of the standard tools of the area, and

 - a substantial original contribution to the area.

 It is to be completed in a timely fashion.
-Normal expectations are that it will be completed by the end of the fourth or fifth year.
+Normal expectations are that it will be completed by the end of the fifth or sixth year.
 Students should provide the members of their Dissertation Committee with a complete copy of their dissertation at least 30 days in advance of the date scheduled for the dissertation oral exam.